 The primary objective of our scientific program is to understand the causal relations between nutrition, as well as other lifestyle factors and major chronic diseases.

 Our research encompasses diet, energy balance, obesity, physical activity, specific nutrients and dietary supplements, use of certain medicines, food-related contaminants, smoking, and intermediate biological markers.
 We investigate the associations with major chronic diseases such as cancer, cardiovascular disease, bone health, cataracts, kidney disease, gastro-intestinal diseases, lower urinary tract symptoms, obesity, etc.

-It has long been recognized that nutritional change could have potentially enormous public health benefits such as reducing incidence of cardiovascular, cancer and other chronic diseases as well as decreasing mortality from these diseases.
+It has been recognized that dietary changes could potentially have enormous public health benefits, for example reducing incidence of cardiovascular, cancer and other chronic diseases.
 While we have made some notable advances, there still remains considerable uncertainty about nutritional determinants of chronic disease and their associated biological mechanisms.

 Progress in resolving these uncertainties would advance the field of Nutritional Epidemiology and put both national and international public health recommendations and programs of health promotion and prevention on firmer evidence-based knowledge.